 For more than 100 years, Hitachi has been advancing its manufacturing technology for pump

 While some countries and regions have abundant water resources, other places often experience critical shortages.
-This affects people's daily lives and limits agricultural yields.
-To address the world's uneven distribution of water resources, demand for pumps that can move water over long distances has become stronger.
+This affects people's daily lives and limits agricultural yields development.
+To address the world's uneven distribution of water resources, demand for pumps that can transfer water over long distances has become stronger.

-Hitachi has been developing a wide range of pumping and water treatment technologies for securing water resources, for drinking water and sewage treatment, and for recycling and reusing water.
 Hitachi's history in pump manufacturing dates back more than a century.
-There have been many highlights over the years.
-For example, Hitachi was commissioned by Tohoku Electric Power in 1950 to create one of Japan's largest lift pumping plants for the Numazawanuma Pumped Storage Power Station.
-In 1958, Hitachi received an order for variable-speed-drive impeller pumps to be used for an irrigation program in what was then East Pakistan (currently Bangladesh).
-This became the first step for Hitachi to enter overseas pump markets.
-Since then, Hitachi has continued to advance its technologies, delivering pumps for large-scale projects overseas and contributing to develop a better global water environment.
+Hitachi has been developing a wide range of pump and water treatment technologies for securing water resources, for drinking water and sewage treatment, and for recycling and reusing water.
+In 1950, Hitachi was commissioned by Tohoku Electric Power to supply one of Japan's largest lift pumping plants for the Numazawanuma Pumped Storage Power Station.
+In 1958, Hitachi received an order for adjustable vane impeller pumps for what was then East Pakistan (currently Bangladesh).
+Since then, Hitachi has continued to refine its technologies, delivering pumps for large-scale projects overseas.

 Toshka Pumping Station was built along the side of Lake Nasser